£50 to £500

 up to £1,000

-The Kent County Council Bursary Scheme provides funding for coach/official development.
+The Active Kent and Medway Bursary Scheme provides funding for coach/official development.
 It seeks to increase the quantity and quality of coaches and officials in Kent, and therefore assist in the development of the sport in the county.

-Kent Sport is not responsible for the accuracy of information provided by third-parties and accepts no liability relating to any information contained on the site.
+Active Kent & Medway is not responsible for the accuracy of information provided by third-parties and accepts no liability relating to any information contained on the site.
 If any contact details have been provided, It is recommended that you contact them directly.